stefanofa/awesome/TOPICS.md

 *   [joe-bell/plaiceholder](https://github.com/joe-bell/plaiceholder) - Beautiful image placeholders, without the hassle.

-*   [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
-Easily apply to your own elements, modify or just use for inspiration.
-Available in CSS, Sass, and LESS.

-*   [novuhq/novu](https://github.com/novuhq/novu) - Open-Source Notification Platform.
-Embeddable Notification Center, E-mail, Push and Slack Integrations.

 ## design

 *   [terrazzoapp/terrazzo](https://github.com/terrazzoapp/terrazzo) - Use DTCG tokens JSON to generate code for web, mobile, native apps, and more